euberdeveloper/ga-project-version/README.md

 # ga-project-version
-This github action gets from the package manager json file (package.json, composer.json, ...) the version of the project and exposes it.
+This github action gets from the package manager json file (package.json, composer.json, ...), or in case an xml one, the version of the project and exposes it.

 ## Project purpose

 Sometimes, for instance when you publish a github release or a dockerhub image through a github action, you need a properly way to choose the version.
 If you are using `npm` with **NodeJS** or `composer` with **PHP**, you will have a `package.json` or `composer.json` file where you can easily put the version of the project.
-This can be extended to other languages/package managers, as long as they have a **.json** file.
-This project consists in a **github action** that automatically exposes the **version** contained in those json files, so that they can be used by other steps of the action you are adding.
+If you are using `Maven` with `java` you will be using a `pom.xml` file.
+This can be extended to other languages/package managers, as long as they have a **.json** or **.xml** file.
+This project consists in a **github action** that automatically exposes the **version** contained in those json/xml files, so that they can be used by other steps of the action you are adding.

 ## Example